-19 Parent Partnership
+21 Parent Partnership

-At Walter Infant School and Nursery we are committed to working in partnership with our parents and carers; we believe in an 'Open Door' policy and teachers and senior leaders are available every day to talk to parents and carers, either face to face, by email or on the telephone.
+At Walter Infant School and Nursery, we are committed to working in partnership with our parents and carers; we believe in an 'Open Door' policy and teachers and senior leaders are available every day to talk to parents and carers, either face to face, by email or on the telephone.
 In order to ensure a strong partnership with parents and carers we:

-- Provide a written progress report annually - Hold parent consultation meetings twice a year to share progress, attainment and general information - Provide curriculum information on the Learning Platform and website as well as access to activities and resources to support learning at home - Schedule information meetings, at different times of the day, for parents and carers on a variety of topics, such as phonics and reading - Have a home school agreement detailing our expectations for parents

-- Provide translation facilities on our website for families that to not have English as a first language. - Hold open mornings and evenings for Foundation Stage parents to come into school, including regular 'Stay and Play' opportunities. - Share our expectations for homework (see Homework Policy) - Have weekly newsletters (Friday Flyer) sharing information with parents about the learning that has taken place in school. - Use social media sites to share information, including photographs, with parents - Hold a class assembly once a year for parents to attend
+- Provide a written progress report annually - Hold parent consultation meetings twice a year to share progress, attainment and general information either face to face or remotely - Provide curriculum information on the Learning Platform and website as well as access to activities and resources to support learning at home - Schedule information meetings at different times of the day for parents and carers on a variety of topics, such as phonics and reading - Have a home school agreement detailing our expectations for parents - Provide translation facilities on our website for families that to not have English as a first language. - Hold open mornings and evenings for Foundation Stage parents to come into school, including regular 'Stay and Play' opportunities. - Share our expectations for homework (see Homework Policy) - Have weekly newsletters (Friday Flyer) sharing information with parents about the learning that has taken place in school. - Use social media sites to share information, including photographs, with parents - Hold a class assembly once a year for parents to attend

-20 Monitoring and review
+22 Monitoring and review

-Teaching and Learning at Walter Infant School will be reviewed regular through a triangulated process which will involve observing teaching, pupil progress meetings, assessment data, 'planning scanning' and 'book looks' to ensure that the children are accessing the best possible learning opportunities each day.
+We have light touch monitoring procedures at Walter Infant School and Nursery.
+Teaching and Learning at Walter Infant School and Nursery will be reviewed regularly through a triangulated process which will involve observing teaching and learning walks, staff appraisal, pupil progress meetings, assessment data, 'planning scanning' and 'book looks' to ensure that the children are accessing the best possible learning opportunities each day.